gvn/gvn-blog/src/blog/post/npm-front-end.md

 **Antipattern:**

-Commit compiled code – often to a folder such as `dest`.
+Commit compiled code – often to a folder such as `dist`.

 **A Better Solution:**

-Commit compiled code to your tags as they are published to npm.
+Commit compiled code *to your tags* as they are published to npm.
 In this manner, consumers get your compiled code while library co-developers do not.

 ## Enter NPM